MicrosoftDocs/power-platform/power-platform/well-architected/performance-efficiency/collect-performance-data.md

 |[PE:04](checklist.md)|**Collect performance data.
 Workload components and flows should provide automatic, continuous, and meaningful metrics and logs.
 Collect data at different levels of the workload, such as the application, platform, data, and operating system levels.** |
 |---|---|

 Collecting performance data is the process of gathering metrics and logs that provide information about the performance of a workload.
 This data includes numerical values, which are known as _metrics_.
 Metrics describe the state of the system at a particular point in time.
-It also includes logs that contain different types of data organized into records.
+Performance data also includes logs that contain different types of data organized into records.

 By collecting performance data, you can monitor and analyze the performance of a workload.
-You can use this information to identify performance bottlenecks, to troubleshoot issues, and to make data-driven decisions to improve the overall performance efficiency of the workload.
+You can use this information to identify performance bottlenecks, troubleshoot issues, and to make data-driven decisions to improve the overall performance efficiency of the workload.

 Without data-driven insights, you might be unaware of underlying performance issues or opportunities for optimization.
 Potential results include slower response times, decreased throughput, and ultimately, a suboptimal user experience.
 Additionally, the lack of performance data makes it difficult to diagnose and troubleshoot issues in a timely manner, leading to prolonged downtime and reduced productivity.